5beans/chunkyfunk/README.md

 # chunkyfunk

 Debian Trixie + Openbox wickedness.
-In this repo are configs and supporting scripts and whatnot that comprise the wicked functionality of my Debian desktop, which is running on a Lenovo P53s laptop.
+In this repo are configs and supporting scripts and whatnot that comprise the wicked functionality of a wicked Debian desktop, which is running on a Lenovo P53s laptop.
 It's a very simple desktop configuration that is fast as hell and reliable.
 Most of what I do is set once and forget it and I employ many handy keybinds, aliases, and scripts.
 I am not using a login manager or wayland and there's no ricing going on here.

 Following is a handy reference to get to the same wicked functionality but it's not a bunch of fancy scripts or push-button functionality to get it.
 The steps include: